 More Than Books: What the Library Can Do for You

 Helpful, friendly people.
 Convenient online articles and books.
-A multimedia lab.
-Places to study for groups and for individuals.
+Bookable rooms for groups and for individuals.
 Coffee.
 Games.
 Current print books.
 Where can you find all of this great stuff?
 In the Dunbar Library!
-If you still think all libraries have to offer are dusty old books then come discover all the cool things the library offers you for work and for fun!
+If you still think all libraries have to offer are dusty old books then come discover all the ways the library is here to support you!